seosgithub/flok/docs/services/vm.md

   * `vm_cache_write_sync_pending` - A hash mapping page_ids to controllers awaiting synchronous responeses, e.g.
       `vm_cache_write_sync_pending[page_id][0..N] := bp`.
 Usually set via the `watch` request during a sync call for disk reads or the synchronous `read_sync` request.
 The format for each element in the array is `{"page_id": [bp1, bp2], ...}`
+  * `vm_pager_waiting_read` - A hash that maps `[ns][page_id]` into a hash that represents a page write request that was stalled because the disk needed to be read before notifying the pager.
+Multiple write attempts on the same page before the disk response will undefined behavior.

 ##Helper Methods